boblef/auto_transcript/README.md

 ## Speech To Text app with Flask

-A Speech-To-Text app with Flask in which we can upload a video or an audio file and can get transcripts of the speech inthe file we upload.
+A Speech-To-Text app with Flask in which we can upload a video or an audio file and can get transcripts of the speech in the file we upload.

 ##### How it works